-Switch to Optimized Mode allows you to set a limit on the size of a managed item at which it no longer stores data in the :Recover Archive though still maintains protection.
-This is done by dynamically switching from Hybrid (or Double) Conversion to Optimized Offloading.
+Switch to Optimized Mode allows you to set a limit on the size of a managed item at which it no longer stores data in the :Recover Archive, though the item still maintains protection.
+This is done carried out by Dynamic Switching, a procedure that adjust from Hybrid (or Double) Conversion to Optimized Offloading when a threshold (or the :Recover maximum, see below) is exceeded.
 Conversion Modes are more fully described in the article, Operating Modes.

 Integrity Check Overrides